 For matters related to student’s discipline and/or academic matters (e.g. appeals against results, expulsion, suspension, exclusion, attendance matters, etc.), the university or PSB Academy procedures exist for dealing with such matters will take precedence over this student dispute procedure.

-A student who is seeking dispute or grievance resolution should follow the Dispute Resolution Process flowchart or 4-steps outlined below.
+A student who is seeking dispute or grievance resolution should follow the 4-steps Dispute Resolution Process outlined below.
 Each step should be completed before going to the next step.

-Student is to approach his/her school for assistance to address his/her feedback first.
-The school may, if necessary, arrange a meeting to resolve the matter(s) raised through the feedback with the school and/or relevant parties, if applicable.
+Student is to approach the respective Schools for assistance to address his/her feedback first.
+The staff may, if necessary, arrange a meeting to resolve the matter(s) raised through the feedback with the School Manager and/or relevant parties, if applicable.
 Amicable resolution of the matter will be a priority of PSB Academy during such informal meeting.

 In the event that the matter raised is not resolved during Step 1, student can file the issue formally in written form (via letter or Online Enquiry & Feedback).
 Only issues with at least the following information provided by the student will be followed up.
 The relevant department will contact the student upon validating that the case is genuine.

-1. A brief outline of the case and the prior attempts made to resolve through the school
+1. A brief outline of the case and the prior attempts made to resolve through the Schools

 2. The facts and evidences supporting the case.